SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-04-30-census-pops.md

 ## Intercensal data

-Although the official population count occurs only every 10 years, the census calculates estimates of populations for the between years.
-These intercensal datasets are provided through the [Population and Housing Unit Estimates](https://www.census.gov/programs-surveys/popest/data/tables.html) program, and are listed separately for the years 2000-2010 and 2010-2018.
+Although the official population count occurs only every 10 years, the census calculates estimates of populations for the in-between years.
+These intercensal datasets are provided through the [Population and Housing Unit Estimates](https://www.census.gov/programs-surveys/popest/data/tables.html) program, and are listed as separate data tables by decade.
 Note that some data for some levels are only available starting after 2010.
 In addition to population totals, these [datasets](https://www.census.gov/data/tables/time-series/demo/popest/2010s-total-metro-and-micro-statistical-areas.html) also include information about the components of change such as number of births and deaths, net domestic and international migration.

 | Level  | Description | years |
 |--------|-------------|-------|